apache/sling-site/src/main/jbake/content/documentation/bundles/manipulating-content-the-slingpostservlet-servlets-post.md

 <div class="note">
 <b>Automated tests</b>:
-Note that the `launchpad/testing` module contains a number of <a href="http://svn.apache.org/repos/asf/sling/trunk/launchpad/test-services/src/main/java/org/apache/sling/launchpad/testservices/post/">integration tests</a> for the SlingPostServlet.
+Note that the launchpad test services module contains a number of <a href="https://github.com/apache/sling-org-apache-sling-launchpad-test-services/tree/master/src/main/java/org/apache/sling/launchpad/testservices/post">integration tests</a> for the SlingPostServlet.
 Most of these tests are fairly readable, and can be used to find out more details about the servlet's behavior.
 </div>